Donald Payne Jr.

 Following the death of his father, U.S. Representative Donald M. Payne, on March 6, 2012, Payne ran in the primary to succeed him in Congress.
-His father was first elected in 1988 and reelected 11 times without significant opposition.
-Payne Jr. won the June 5 Democratic primary election, which is tantamount to election in the heavily Democratic district, and the November 6 general election.
+His father was first elected in 1988 and re-elected 11 times without significant opposition.
+Payne Jr. won the June 5, 2012, Democratic primary election, which is tantamount to election in the heavily Democratic district, and the November 6, 2012, general election.
+Payne Jr. was re-elected five times prior to his death in office in 2024.

 Early life, education, and early career

-Payne was born and raised with his two sisters, Wanda and Nicole, in Newark, New Jersey.
-His father Donald M. Payne, served in the United States House of Representatives from 1989 until his death in 2012.
-He was the first African-American to represent the state of New Jersey in Congress.
-His mother Hazel Payne (née Johnson), died in 1963 when Payne was five years old.
+Payne was born on December 17, 1958, in Newark, New Jersey, where he was also raised alongside his two sisters, Wanda and Nicole.
+He was a 1976 graduate of Hillside High School.
+His father, Donald M. Payne, served in the United States House of Representatives from 1989 until his death in 2012, and was the first African American to represent the state of New Jersey in Congress.
+His mother, Hazel Payne (née Johnson), died in 1963, when Payne was five years old.

 As a teenager, he founded and was the first president of the Newark South Ward Junior Democrats.
 He studied graphic arts at Kean University.
 He was an adviser at the YMCA Youth in Government program.

-Payne worked for the New Jersey Highway Authority from 1991 until he joined the Essex County Educational Services Commission in 1996, where he worked as the Supervisor of Student Transportation.
+Payne worked for the New Jersey Highway Authority from 1991 until he joined the Essex County Educational Services Commission in 1996, where he worked as the supervisor of student transportation.

 Newark Municipal Council

-In 2010, Payne was reelected to the Municipal Council of Newark with 19% of the vote, serving from July 1, 2006 to November 6, 2012.
+In 2010, Payne was reelected to the Municipal Council of Newark with 19% of the vote.
 Other candidates elected were Mildred C. Crump, Luis Quintana, and Carlos Gonzales.

-As a city councilman, Payne supported Planned Parenthood, stem cell research, Medicaid and education funding.
+As a city councilman, Payne supported Planned Parenthood, stem-cell research, Medicaid, and education funding.

 In July 2010, Payne was elected president of the Newark City Council, succeeding Crump.

-Payne's committee assignments included Health, Education and Recreation.
+Payne's committee assignments included health, education, and recreation.

 Essex County Board of Freeholders

-In 2005, Payne was one of four candidates elected to the at-large seat, serving from January 1, 2006 to November 6, 2012.
+In 2005, Payne was one of four candidates elected to the at-large seat, serving from January 1, 2006, to November 6, 2012.
 He finished first with 19% of the vote.
 In 2008, he was reelected to a second term with 20% of the vote.
 In 2011, he was reelected to a third term with 18% of the vote.